Why Building Lower-Body Strength Is One of the Best Things You Can Do for Yourself.

-It also goes deeper.
-Studies show that leg strength is linked to long-term brain health, memory, and independence in later life.
+Research also links leg strength to better memory, overall vitality, and independence as we age.
 Strong legs = stronger aging.

 Start Simple: Walking & Bodyweight First